Exit Strategies Every Real Estate Investor Should Know in 2026

 - Helps scale faster by preserving equity

-- Useful for trading up into better assets
+- Useful for trading up into larger properties

 3. Cash-Out Refinance

-Sometimes the best “exit” is not selling at all.
-A cash-out refinance lets you pull equity while keeping ownership.
+Sometimes the best exit isn’t selling at all.
+A cash-out refinance allows you to pull equity out of a property while keeping ownership.
+This is popular among BRRRR investors because it allows capital recycling into the next deal.

 4. Seller Financing Exit